biomedia-mira/blast-ct/README.md

 # BLAST-CT
 **B**rain **L**esion **A**nalysis and **S**egmentation **T**ool for **C**omputed **T**omography

-This repository provides our deep learning image segmentation tool for traumatic brain injuries in 3D computed tomography scans.
+This repository provides our deep learning image segmentation tool for traumatic brain injuries in 3D CT scans.

 An article describing our method and results is currently under review.